meteor/meteor/content/routing.md

 | /blog/1	| yes	| { postId: "1"} | { }
 | /blog/1?commentSort=top	| yes	| { postId: "1"} | { commentSort: "top" }

-*Table 3.1: Example URLs and the resulting parameters*
+*Table: Example URLs and the resulting parameters*

 Note that all of the values in `urlParams` and `queryParams` are always strings since URLs don't have any way of encoding a data type, so you might need to use `parseInt(value, 10)` to convert them into numbers.